oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/4-transform-basic-setup.md

     ![Screenshot of DT entity delete](images/image_dt_entity_delete.png)

-5. You can also use the same menu to look at the entity definition and preview the data from the right side menu.
-Select MOVIESALES\_CA and click on the **Preview**.
+5. You can also use the Actions menu (three dots at the end) to look at the entity definition and preview the data from the right side menu.
+Select MOVIESALES\_CA and click on the **Preview** from the Actions menu.

     This the data preview for MOVIESALES\_CA.